Causal Discovery from Temporal Data: An Overview and New Perspectives: Background preliminaries

+\textbf{Causal Identifiability.} A causal effect is identifiable if it can be estimated without making any untestable assumptions or invoking additional information beyond the observed variables.
+This means that all causal graphs in the same MEC represent equivalent causal structures from an observational viewpoint.
+In general, causal identifiability requires that the causal graph is acyclic and that all backdoor paths between the treatment and outcome variables are blocked.
+If these conditions are met, the causal effect can be identified using the $do$-calculus or other causal inference techniques.
+Thus, the prerequisite of causal discovery is that causal relationships can be identifiable.

+\textbf{Causal Minimality.} Consider a DAG $\mathcal{G}$ and a probability distribution $P$, $P$ is said to satisfy the causal minimality with respect to $\mathcal{G}$ if $P$ is Markovian with respect to $\mathcal{G}$ but not to any proper subgraph of $\mathcal{G}$.
+It indicates that all the variables are necessary and sufficient to accurately represent the causal relationships while excluding any variables that do not contribute to the causal mechanism.
+A distribution is minimal with respect to the causal graph if and only if there is no node that is conditionally independent of any of its parents, given the remaining parents.
+In other words, all the parents are “active”.

-Based on the up-mentioned concepts, we introduce two assumptions, \ie, causal faithfulness and sufficiency, which are the untestable foundations in causal discovery.
+Building on the aforementioned concepts, we introduce three assumptions, causal sufficiency, faithfulness, and temporal priority, which are the untestable foundations of causal discovery.

-\textbf{Causal Faithfulness.} Causal faithfulness is the property of a causal model that accurately reflects the independence relations present in the data.
-Under causal faithfulness and Markov assumptions, the causal graph can be recovered up to its MEC~\cite{MTS/CB/PC_origin}.

 \textbf{Causal Sufficiency.} A set of variables is causally sufficient if all common causes of all variables are observed \cite{MTS/CB/PC_origin}.
-The unobserved confounder is a nonnegligible issue as it may induce biased effect estimation in observational settings.
+This assumption indicates that the causal graph in SCM can reflect the truth data generation process and there is no hidden confounder.
+Under the assumption of causal sufficiency, the majority of causal discovery algorithms presume that the causal structure can be depicted as a DAG.

+\textbf{Faithfulness.} Faithfulness asserts that all conditional independence relations of $P$ that hold in the observed data are entailed by the causal model $\mathcal{G}$, and conversely, all conditional independence relations implied by the causal model are also held in the observed data.
+Note that faithfulness implies causal minimality.
+If $P$ is faithful and Markovian with respect to $\mathcal{G}$, then the causal minimality is satisfied.

+Intuitively, faithfulness is not easy to understand.
+We try to clarify it with an example \cite{peters2017elements}.
+As shown in Figure \ref{fig:faithfulness}, we assume the generation process of $\mathcal{G}_1$ as a linear Gaussian SCM: